Have you noticed a decline in your longboard performance? Well, it may be time to replace your longboard bearings.

 When your longboard bearings are dirty or broken off, your riding speed will be affected.
 Hence, you will not have a great ride and at the same time, it is dangerous for you.
 In this article, we would like to share the easy steps on how to change longboard bearings.

 Table of Contents

 Primarily, the bearings of your longboard are responsible for making your board wheels roll.
 So, if there is something wrong with your bearings, you have to change them immediately.

 Also, if you do not change your bearings, they may pluck.
 This will make your wheels fall off and loosen the axle nut.
-It may pose danger for you.
+It may pose a danger to you.

 How Often Should You Change Your Longboard Bearings?

-There are some factors that tell when you should change your bearings.
-These include broken bearings, low-quality bearings, and a noticeable decline of your board speed.
+There are some factors that tell you when you should change your bearings.
+These include broken bearings, low-quality bearings, and a noticeable decline in your board speed.

 On the other hand, if your bearings are of high quality, you may change them once a year or every two years.
 Also, if you want to upgrade your longboard speed, you must change your bearings.